 - Aiyma Redirect Path browser extension to do spot checks of certain pages.

-- Or use website site crawlers such as ScreamingFrog / Botify / Deepcrawl / various others to run a site crawl of your entire site.
+- Or use website crawlers such as ScreamingFrog / Botify / Deepcrawl / various others to run a site crawl of your entire site.

 Problematic status codes that you should specifically be looking for when auditing websites to find technical SEO issues are 301s, 302s, 404s, 410s, 5xx errors and lots of redirects.
 3xx and 4xx errors can be resolved by updating internal links to the correct location instead of using redirects.
 Speak to your IT team, who maintains the servers, if you encounter a large number of server errors.